 A real Doppler monitor works in a completely different frequency range than a microphone.
 The frequency range most software is designed to pick up is essentially the same as human hearing which is 20Hz-20kHz (20-20,000).
 A Doppler fetal monitor works at 3MHz (3,000,000).

-In my own pregnancy experience, I found once I felt movement regularly – around 20 weeks – I didn’t have much desire for a doppler monitor anymore (and I considered buying one).
-If I wanted to know my baby was ok, I’d just drink some orange juice and wait for the flutters or kicks.
+In my own pregnancy experience, I found once I felt movement regularly (around 20 weeks) I didn’t have much desire for a doppler monitor anymore.
+I considered buying one many times before then!
+But, if I wanted to know my baby was ok, I’d just drink some orange juice and wait for the flutters or kicks.
 If there’s any doubt, a doctor visit is always going to be your best (and safest) way to go.

 The equipment at the studio I used to test included: GML 8304 mic pre, SSL AWS 948 board (for A/D), then digital signal into Pro Tools.
 I tested with 4 mic types: Neumann U87 (condenser), Sennheiser ME-66 shotgun mic, Sony ECM-77B (lav), and Audix D2 (dynamic mic).
 These mics range from $100-$3,000 USD.